Sindhu Bhairavi (film): Soundtrack

-The soundtrack was composed by Ilaiyaraaja.
-Sindhu Bhairavi is Balachander's first collaboration with Ilaiyaraaja.
-Balachander recalled that, after doing several films with M. S. Viswanathan, he wanted a different composer for Sindhu Bhairavi, so he approached Ilaiyaraaja after seeking permission from Viswanathan.
-When the song "Paadariyen" was to be set to tune, Ilaiyaraaja asked Balachander for a day's time.
-The next day he was ready with the tune, which Balachander described as a "folk song with a blend of Carnatic music".

-Many of the songs are set in Carnatic ragas; "Naanoru Sindhu" is in Sindhu Bhairavi, "Kalaivaniye" in Kalyani, "Poomaalai" in Kanada, "Paadariyen" in Saramati, "Aanantha Nadanam" in Rathipatipriya, and "Thanni Thotti Thedi Vantha" in Kapi.
-Ilaiyaraaja composed "Kalaivaniye" entirely in Arohana without Avarohana, which he considers practically impossible.
-"Mahaganapathim" is based on the composition of the same name by Muthuswami Dikshitar.
-"Moham Ennum" and "Manadhil Urudhi Vendum" were taken from the verses of poet Subramania Bharati.

-Historian G. Dhananjayan considers Sindhu Bhairavi a film where Balachander was successful in reflecting the thoughts of Ilaiyaraaja.
-Innovatively, there is no use of mridangam in "Mahaganapathim".
-"Mari Mari Ninne" by the Carnatic musician Tyagaraja, was reused in this film.
-Ilaiyaraaja faced staunch opposition from classical musicians for having changed the original raga from Khamboji to Saramati.
+Sindhu Bhairavi's soundtrack featured nine songs composed by Ilaiyaraaja and written by Vairamuthu.
+It is also Balachander's maiden collaboration with Ilaiyaraaja, forgoing his usual associations with M. S. Viswanathan.
+The soundtrack consisted of folk and classical music, with most of the songs are set in Carnatic ragas.
+The soundtrack also featured adaptations of works from Muthuswami Dikshitar, Subramania Bharati and Tyagaraja.

 Release and reception

-Sindhu Bhairavi was released on 11 November 1985, coinciding with Diwali.
+Sindhu Bhairavi was released on 11 November 1985, during Diwali.
 In a review dated, 24 November 1985, Tamil magazine Ananda Vikatan rated the film 55 out of 100.
-Jayamanmadhan of Kalki wrote in the backdrop of sea waves, memorable locations many of the stories have been woven so densely and added it is the special touch of the director that the film is arranged seamlessly by adding threads to each other while calling Ilayaraja and Yesudas as plus points.
+Jayamanmadhan of Kalki wrote in the backdrop of sea waves, memorable locations many of the stories have been woven so densely and added it is the special touch of the director that the film is arranged seamlessly by adding threads to each other while calling Ilaiyaraaja and Yesudas as plus points.
+Anna praised acting, music, cinematography and direction and noted the first half of the film flows like a calm, clear stream.
+But in the last few reels of the film, the confusion rears your head as if makers felt people will accept this ending or not yet called it another diamond crown in Balachander's career.
 The film was a major commercial success, running for over 175 days in theatres.
 The 175th day celebration was held at a theatre in Madurai.